szuend/xepocalypse/README.md

 * Xenon own all sectors except all Sol sectors and Getsu Fune.
 * Added a new custom gamestart: Start on PHQ in Mars with the "Terran Cadet" ship.
+* Added a "Vault of the Keepers" station to Mars.
+It houses all the displaced faction representatives.

 ## Minor Changes